 Diverse Perspectives.
 Clear Consensus.

-Increasingly, from the diverse perspectives of thought leaders and stakeholders, a clear consensus emerges: AIRNet-21 is good public policy that provides an urgently needed sustainable funding source for Amtrak infrastructure.
+Increasingly, from the diverse perspectives of thought leaders and stakeholders, a clear consensus emerges: RAILnet-21 is good public policy that provides an urgently needed sustainable funding source for Amtrak infrastructure.

 JAMES J. FLORIO, ESQ